-Director Nominating Process Selection of Independent Directors The Corporate Governance and Nominating Committee of the Board is responsible for overseeing the process of nominating individuals to stand for election as Directors.
-At this year's annual meeting, Steven G. Bunger and Steven W. Moster are standing for election.
-Mr. Bunger has been a member of the Board since 2004.
-Mr. Moster was appointed to the Board In January 2020.
-Director Qualifications In evaluating the suitability of individual nominees, nominees for Director are selected on the basis of their integrity, experience, achievements, judgment, intelligence, personal character, ability to make independent analytical inquiries, willingness to devote adequate time to Board duties and likelihood that he/she will be able to serve on the Board for a sustained period.
-Diversity The Company does not have a formal policy regarding the consideration of diversity in identifying Director nominees.
-In connection with the selection of nominees for Director, the Corporate Governance and Nominating Committee will give due consideration to diversity in perspectives, backgrounds, business experiences and professional expertise among the Board members and Director nominees.
-Proposals by Shareholders The Company's Bylaws specify the manner shareholders may make nominations for the election of Directors.
+In connection with the selection of nominees for Director, the Corporate Governance and Nominating Committee gives due consideration to diversity in perspectives, backgrounds, business experiences and professional expertise among the Board members and Director nominees.

+Proposals by Shareholders

+The Company's Bylaws specify the manner shareholders may make nominations for the election of Directors.
 Under the Bylaws, in order to bring a proposal before a meeting of shareholders, including the nomination of Directors, a shareholder must deliver timely notice of a proposal pertaining to a proper subject for presentation.

-To be timely for an annual meeting, a shareholder must deliver notice no later than the close of business on the ninetieth (90 th) day, nor earlier than the close of business on the one hundred and twentieth (120 th) day, prior to the first anniversary of the preceding year's annual meeting (provided, however, that in the event that the date of such annual meeting is more than thirty (30) days before or more than seventy (70) days after such anniversary date, notice by the shareholder must be so delivered not earlier than the close of business on the one hundred twentieth (120 th) day prior to such annual meeting and not later than the close of business on the later of the ninetieth (90 th) day prior to such annual meeting or the tenth (10 th) day following the day on which public announcement of the date of such meeting is first made by the Company).
+To be timely for an annual meeting, a shareholder must deliver notice not later than the close of business on the ninetieth (90th) day, nor earlier than the close of business on the one hundred and twentieth (120th) day, prior to the first anniversary of the preceding year's annual meeting (provided, however, that in the event that the date of such annual meeting is more than thirty (30) days before or more than seventy (70) days after such anniversary date, notice by the shareholder must be so delivered not earlier than the close of business on the one hundred twentieth (120th) day prior to such annual meeting and not later than the close of business on the later of the ninetieth (90th) day prior to such annual meeting or the tenth (10th) day following the day on which public announcement of the date of such meeting is first made by the Company.